iradualbert/trend-archive/src/pages/md/privacy-policy/index.md

 ---
-title: Trend Archive Privacy Policy
+title: The Trend Archive Privacy Policy
 notBlog: true
 ---

 # Introduction
-At Lanpaker LLC, accessible at [https://www.lanpaker.com](/), it is one of our main priorities to protect our users privacy.
-This Privacy Policy document contains types of information that is collected and recorded by Lanpaker and how we use it.
+At The Trend Archive, accessible at [https://www.thetrendarchive.com](/), it is one of our main priorities to protect our users privacy.
+This Privacy Policy document contains types of information that is collected and recorded by The Trend Archive and how we use it.

-This privacy policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in ``Lanpaker``.
+This privacy policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in **The Trend Archive** .
 This policy is not applicable to any information collected offline or via channels other than this website.

 # Consent

-By using our Site, you hereby consent to our Privacy Policy and agree to its [Terms](/terms).
+By visiting our site, you hereby consent to our Privacy Policy.

 # Collection Of Personal Information

 ## Information you provide to us.
-We collect personal identifiable information you provide when you create Lanpaker account.
+We collect personal identifiable information you provide when you create The Trend Archive account.
 We collect and store this information.

 When you register for an Account, we may ask for your contact information, including items such as name, company name, address, email address, and telephone number.

-If you purchase lanpaker subscriptions, we collect your credit card information
+If you purchase The Trend Archive subscriptions, we collect your credit card information

 ## Information we automatically collect

 We collect information about you and how you use our services, your interactions with us.
 This information includes:
- - The lessons you access, like, review and save including data and time.
+ - The pages you access.
  - The amount time you spend on our site.